nullbitsco/docs/snap/build_guide_en.md

 | ![](build_guide_img/image051.jpg) | ![](build_guide_img/image050.jpg) |
 | --- | --- |

 Solder all 4 TRRS jacks (two  keyboard side) in the locations shown.
 After soldering, clean with rubbing alcohol.
+Can you move this sentence to above the picture?

 ## 8. Solder Pogo Pins